dverasc/dverasc/README.md

-### Building & sometimes selling @ Wayspire and our multiverse of teams (@Arcvale, @Sitebolts, @LeneticLabs) + @Privity.
+### Building & sometimes selling @ Wayspire and our multiverse of teams (@Arcvale, @Sitebolts, @LeneticLabs).
 Usually working with Go + Python. now also Rust. cloud, data, and product, buzz word buzz word buzzword

 <!--